Nationally recognized for student experience

 Minor

-The BGSU German program, available as both a major and minor, explores the language, culture and society of the 100 million German-speaking people across the globe.
+The BGSU world languages and cultures bachelor's program with a specialization in German explores the language, culture and society of the 100 million German-speaking people across the globe.

 German is an international medium of commerce, science and travel.
 At least one in five Americans have German-speaking ancestors.

-A gateway to careers in international business, tourism, diplomacy, culture and literature, fluency in German can increase employability, global perspective and familial connections.
+Fluency in German is a gateway to careers in international business, tourism, diplomacy, culture and literature.
+It can enhance employability, global perspective and familial connections.

 Career - what can you do with a German degree?

-German language skills help students become more marketable.
-These skills apply directly to teaching, translating, and related areas such as publishing, media, travel and tourism.
+German language skills help make you more marketable.
+These skills apply directly to teaching, translating and related areas such as publishing, media, travel and tourism.

-Combining knowledge of the German language and culture from a minor with a major in another subject like business or international law provides even more career possibilities.
+Minoring in German and combining knowledge of the German language and culture with a major in another subject like business or international law provides even more career possibilities.
 Career choices for bilingual graduates include government service, business and banking, communications, science and technology, music and fine arts jobs.
 Education-related jobs are also available across the world.

 Graduates may take positions with international businesses or law firms, while others work in European tech and automotive industries.
 Some graduates further their education by pursuing advanced degrees.